sorenarchibald/qbiz-parser/README.md

 ## Fauzia's questions

-1. What are terminal and non-terminal tokens and how are they identified.
+1. What are terminal and non-terminal tokens and how are they identified?

    Eg:
       * Query1) SELECT * from table1 Where t1=t2 : SELECT terminal here?